DR. JERRY REDDING II, DVM, CVA, CVFT, CVCH

-Rachel Reel accepted a position with Hickory Veterinary Hospital in August 2015 as a Receptionist.
+Rachel Reel accepted a position with Hickory Veterinary Hospital in August 2015 as a Receptionist and became a Veterinary Assistant in 2017.
 Rachel’s work history is in Bakery Management, but she always had a dog growing up and wanted to work in the veterinary field.
-She has since expanded her role to include Boarding.
 Rachel loves cleaning, organizing, and caring for pets, making Hickory her perfect home.
 Rachel has a Pitbull mix, Belle, and two cats, Oliver and Kimbra.
 When not at work, she loves to read, sing, and watch too much TV.
 Her favorite things are music of all kinds and kittens!
 Rachel is one of the reasons clients enjoying coming to Hickory.
-She is always smiling, always wearing pink, and tells everyone that she loves her job and her teammates are awesome!
+She is always smiling, always has a fun hair color, and tells everyone that she loves her job and her teammates are awesome!

-Erin Fowles is brand new to veterinary medicine as of 2016, although she exhibits the main requirement for success in the field.
+Erin Fowles is brand new to veterinary medicine as of 2016, although she exhibits the main requirement for success in the field, a love for all animals, furry, feathered, or scaled.
 She enjoys getting to know animals and loves spending time with them.
 As a child, Erin rescued a baby raccoon and has always had pets in her life.
 Erin grew up in Hampton Roads, attending Great Bridge schools, and graduating one year early with an advanced diploma.
 Her life goals are to find balance, happiness, and stability.
 She also wants to travel to England to see where her father, Peter, grew up.
 During her free time, she likes going to concerts, fishing, DIY projects, painting, and taking trips to new places.
-Her favorite animals are penguins, elephants, snakes, horses, cats, and dogs, and she currently lives with Piper, her 14 year old cat.
+Her favorite animals are penguins, elephants, snakes, horses, cats, and dogs.
 She looks forward to adding a snake and a Bull Terrier to her home.